sshniro/zap-docs/source/includes/contributing.md

 * Capitalization:

+    * Use the Chicago manual for capitalization rules for the documentation.

-    * For titles of a section, Capitalize of the first letter of each word except for the [closed-class words](http://babelnet.sbg.ac.at/themepark/grammar/classes.htm) such as determiners, pronouns, conjunctions, and prepositions
+    * For titles of a section, Capitalize of the first letter of each word except for the [closed-class words](http://babelnet.sbg.ac.at/themepark/grammar/classes.htm) such as determiners, pronouns, conjunctions, and prepositions.
+Use the following [link](https://capitalizemytitle.com/#Chicago) for guidance.
       - Recommended: The Spider Tutorial **with** APIs

     * For normal sentences dont [capitalize](https://www.grammarly.com/blog/capitalization-rules/) random words in the middle of the sentences.

 * Number formatting
     * In general spell out the number if it starts a sentence or is less than ten or an ordinal number.
       - Recommended: Seventeen requests has been intercepted by the passive scanner.
       - Recommended: The passive scan showed nine warnings.